-In the UK, a Clinical Trial Authorisation (CTA) from Medicine and Healthcare Products Regulatory Agency (MHRA) is required for a Clinical Trial of an Investigational Medicinal Product (CTIMP).
-For international trials in Europe, an application to the competent authority in each member state is required.
-Details are specified in Section 2 of EC Guidance CT-1 (PDF, 878 KB).
+In the UK, a Clinical Trial Authorisation (CTA) from Medicine and Healthcare Products Regulatory Agency (MHRA) is required for a Clinical Trial of an Investigational Medicinal Product (CTIMP) and for combined trials of an investigational medicinal product and an investigational medical device (IMP/Device trials).

 The Clinical Trial Notification Scheme: